 The novel coronavirus (2019-nCoV) appeared in the Chinese city of Wuhan and precipitously extended across the globe.
-On the evening of 9 March 2020, the Italian Government ordered a national lockdown to limit social interactions and contain the spread of the infection.
-As evident in other epidemics, peoples'
+On the evening of March 9, 2020, the Italian Government ordered a national lockdown to limit social interactions and contain the spread of the infection.
+As evident in other epidemics, peoples' fear of infection may affect their utilization patterns of health services and reduce the access to health care (Chang et al. 2004).
+We have previously noted a significant change in the trends of eye injuries since the beginning of the lockdown (Pellegrini et al. 2020).
+Herein, we aimed to assess the influence of COVID-19 on ophthalmological emergency department visits.

-We reviewed the charts of all patients presenting to the ophthalmological emergency department of the S.Orsola-Malpighi University Hospital (Bologna, Italy) during 6 weeks of national lockdown (from March 10 to 20 April 2020), and compared them with those of the same period of the previous year.
+We reviewed the charts of all patients presenting to the ophthalmological emergency department of the S.Orsola-Malpighi University Hospital (Bologna, Italy) during 6 weeks of national lockdown (from March 10 to April 20, 2020), and compared them with those of the same period of the previous year.
 Retrieved data included patients' demographics, diagnosis and need for hospital admission.
 Diagnoses were categorized as unlikely to be emergent, likely to be emergent, and not determined, as previously described (Channa et al. 2016).

-The total number of ophthalmological emergency department visits during the 2019 study period was 2902 and decreased to 776 in the 2020 study period.
-Mean age of patients increased from 50.6 ± 22.6 to 53.2 ± 20.5 years (p = 0.003, Student's t-test), and the proportion of children and adolescents decreased (from 10% to 5.3%).
-The percentage of males increased from 50.9% to 55.7% (p = 0.017, chisquared test).
+The total number of ophthalmological emergency department visits during the 2019 study period was 2902, and decreased to 776 in the 2020 study period.
+Mean age of patients increased from 50.6 ± 22.6 to 53.2 ± 20.5 years (P = 0.003, Student's t-test), and the proportion of children and adolescents decreased (from 10 to 5.3%).
+The percentage of males increased from 50.9 to 55.7% (P = 0.017, χ^2 test).
 The conditions diagnosed in the two study periods are reported in Table 1.
-In the 2020 study period, the percentage of possibly emergent diagnoses increased (from 30.7% to 38.1%), while unlikely to be emergent diagnoses decreased (from 65.9% to 57.3%; p < 0.001, chisquared test).
-Patients requiring hospital admission were 27 in the 2019 study period (the indication was retinal detachment in 22 cases, open globe injury in two, corneal ulcer in one, angle closure glaucoma in one, and anterior migration of intravitreal dexamethasone implant in one) and nine in the 2020 study period (retinal detachment in eight cases and open globe injury in one).
+In the 2020 study period, the percentage of possibly emergent diagnoses increased (from 30.7 to 38.1%), while unlikely to be emergent diagnoses decreased (from 65.9 to 57.3%; P < 0.001, χ^2 test).
+Patients requiring hospital admission were 27 in the 2019 study period (the indication was retinal detachment in 22 cases, open globe injury in 2, corneal ulcer in 1, angle closure glaucoma in 1, and anterior migration of intravitreal dexamethasone implant in 1) and 9 in the 2020 study period (retinal detachment in 8 cases and open globe injury in 1).